FemtoEmacs/Sumerian/README.md

 ## Second rectangle
 The second rectangle contains three Sumerograms: 𒈗 (LUGAL), 𒀀 (syllable A), and 𒉌 (syllable NI).
 LUGAL (𒈗) means "King" or "Lord."
 ANI (𒀀𒉌) can be translated as "his."
 Then LUGAL ANI (𒈗𒀀𒉌) means "his Lord."
 The Sumerogram 𒈗 (LUGAL) is formed from 𒇽 (lu₂, "person") and 𒃲 (gal, "big").

 In Sumerian, like in Latin and German, a nominal phrase has a case marker that indicates various grammatical functions.
 On the first and second rectangles, the case marker is the dative, which suggests the beneficiary of the action (**cui bono**).
-The dative marker is an "R," rarely expressed in writing.
-Therefore, the whole nominal phrase can be transliterated as **[NANNA LUGAL.ANI].{(R)}**, where the **(R)** is not expressed.
+The dative marker is an "{R}," rarely expressed in writing.
+Therefore, the whole nominal phrase can be transliterated as **[NANNA LUGAL.ANI].{(R)}**, where the **{(R)}** is not expressed.

 <table>
  <tr>